✓ Updated April 2026

 Frequently Asked Questions

-When's the absolute best time to visit Houston if I want to enjoy the outdoors without melting?
+When's the absolute best time to visit Houston, Texas, if I want to avoid the intense heat and humidity?

 How many days do you need in Houston, Texas, USA?